Todd Blanchfield: Australian state leagues and New Zealand NBL

 In 2017, Blanchfield played with the Townsville Heat as a short-term injury replacement for Jamell Anderson.

 In 2018, Blanchfield returned to the Meteors and averaged 21 points, 10 rebounds and 4.3 assists on 47% shooting, which saw him voted league MVP and a member of the QBL All-League Team.

 On 18 March 2019, Blanchfield signed with the Southland Sharks for the 2019 New Zealand NBL season, returning to the team for a second stint.
 In 19 games, he averaged 16.6 points, 6.0 rebounds, 1.8 assists and 1.3 steals per game.

-Blanchfield was set to play for the Rockhampton Rockets in the NBL1 North in 2020, but the season was cancelled due to the COVID-19 pandemic.
-He re-joined Rockhampton in 2022.
+Blanchfield was set to play for the Rockhampton Rockets of the NBL1 North in the 2020 NBL1 season, but the season was cancelled due to the COVID-19 pandemic.
+He re-joined Rockhampton for the 2022 NBL1 North season.

+In April 2023, Blanchfield joined the Gold Coast Rollers of the NBL1 North for the 2023 season.
+He was named to the All-NBL1 North First Team and helped the team reach the grand final series.

+Blanchfield joined the Mackay Meteors in the 2024 NBL1 North season.
+He was named to the NBL1 North First Team for the second straight year.
+He went on to help the Meteors win the NBL1 North championship while earning Finals MVP.

+Blanchfield joined the Illawarra Hawks of the NBL1 East for the 2025 season.
+He was named the NBL1 East MVP and earned NBL1 East All-Star Five honours.
+He helped the Hawks reach the NBL1 East Grand Final, where they lost 99–91 to the Canberra Gunners despite Blanchfield's game-high 29 points and 14 rebounds.
+He is set to re-join the Hawks for the 2026 NBL1 East season.

 National team career

 In 2008, Blanchfield earned selection for the under 19 Australian Emus squad.
 He helped the Emus defeat the United States to claim bronze at the Albert Schweitzer Tournament in Germany.
 Later that year, helped the Emus claim bronze at the William Jones Cup in Taiwan.

 In 2012, Blanchfield played for Australia at the Stanković Cup, where he won a silver medal.
 In 2013, he played for Australia at the Stanković Cup and the World University Games, where he won gold and silver respectively.

 In 2017, Blanchfield won a gold medal with Australia at the FIBA Asia Cup.

 In June 2022, Blanchfield was named in the Boomers' World Cup Qualifiers team.
+He re-joined the team for the next qualifying window in February 2023.

+In April 2023, Blanchfield helped the Australia 3x3 team win silver at the FIBA 3x3 Asia Cup.
+Twelve months later, he helped Australia win gold at the 2024 FIBA 3x3 Asia Cup.
+He was named tournament MVP in 2024 after top scoring with 47 points in five games.

+In April 2025, Blanchfield was named in the Boomers squad for a trans-Tasman series against New Zealand in May.

+Personal life

+As of October 2023, Blanchfield and his wife Jess were expecting their first child in December 2023.